vandeh827/Phishing-Url-Detector/README.md

 # Phishing URL Detector

-⚠️ **Disclaimer:** This tool is for educational purposes and personal use only.
-The accuracy of the results depends on the VirusTotal API, which may not be 100% accurate.
-Do not rely on this tool for critical security decisions.

-This Python application is a simple, graphical phishing URL detector.
-It uses the **VirusTotal API** to scan URLs and provides a report on their safety.
-The application has a user-friendly GUI built with `tkinter`, and it includes features like real-time clipboard monitoring, scan history, and the ability to save full scan reports.
+This is a simple, graphical phishing URL detector built with Python, leveraging the **VirusTotal API** to scan URLs and provide a safety report.
+The application features a user-friendly interface powered by `tkinter` and includes functionalities like real-time clipboard monitoring, a scan history log, and the ability to save detailed reports.

 -----

-## ✨ Features
+## ✨ Key Features

-  * **URL Scanning:** Scan any URL by entering it into the text box and clicking "Scan URL."
+  * **Quick URL Scanning:** Instantly check any URL by pasting it into the app and clicking "Scan URL."
-  * **VirusTotal Integration:** Utilizes the robust and regularly updated VirusTotal database for comprehensive threat analysis.
+  * **VirusTotal Integration:** Get comprehensive threat analysis by tapping into VirusTotal's regularly updated database.
-  * **Clipboard Monitoring:** Automatically detects when you copy a URL to your clipboard and asks if you'd like to scan it.
+  * **Real-Time Clipboard Monitoring:** The app automatically detects when you copy a URL and offers to scan it for you, streamlining your workflow.
-  * **Scan History:** Keeps a log of all scanned URLs and their verdicts (safe or malicious) during the current session.
+  * **Session History:** Keep track of all scanned URLs and their safety verdicts throughout your current session.
-  * **Full Report Generation:** Save the complete JSON report from the VirusTotal API for a deep dive into the scan results.
+  * **Detailed Reports:** Save the full JSON report from the VirusTotal API to perform a deep dive into the scan results.
-  * **Responsive GUI:** The application uses threading to perform API calls in the background, ensuring the user interface remains responsive and doesn't freeze.
+  * **Responsive Interface:** Multi-threading ensures the GUI remains responsive and doesn't freeze while API calls are being made.
-  * **User-Friendly Interface:** A clean, intuitive design makes it easy for anyone to use.

 -----

 ## 🛠️ Prerequisites

-To run this application, you'll need:
+To run this application, you will need:

 1.  **Python 3.x**
 2.  **A VirusTotal API Key:** You can get a free public API key by signing up on the [VirusTotal website](https://www.virustotal.com/gui/my-apikey).